usaid-cs/yesterday-i-learned/random.md

 - _Correctness_ means never returning an incorrect result; _Robustness_ means never failing, even if it means having to return an incorrect result.
 - [Cold FX](http://news.nationalpost.com/news/canada/class-action-lawsuit-reveals-company-sat-on-2004-study-indicating-cold-fx-does-nothing-to-fight-colds) does not fight colds.
 - [_"Suppose you could design your dream job that you'll be starting on Monday.
 It's at your ideal company with your ideal job title and salary.
 All you have to do is tell them what you want to do at your job and you can have it.
 What does your job entail?"_](https://www.nczonline.net/blog/2015/09/my-favorite-interview-question/) My job might be Jesus, which is enabling people to do what they can do.
-- [Apparently](https://www.reddit.com/r/AskReddit/comments/3y6hbd/what_is_totally_worth_its_risk/cyb3z33), as you grow/age, you are supposed to move to more stable investments.
 - [What not to do if you use Tor](https://www.whonix.org/wiki/DoNot): remember to separate your tor life like your work life.
 Never look at the same thing with and without tor, among other things.
 - Bruce Lee took the [wrong kind of painkiller](https://en.wikipedia.org/wiki/Equagesic), had his brain swell by 13%, and died young.
 His son, Brandon, also a martial arts actor, died when [an idiot](https://en.wikipedia.org/wiki/Brandon_Lee#Death) made blanks out of live rounds.
 - The Peak Tower is situated in the trough between two peaks.
 Dat gap is called "[Victoria Gap](https://en.wikipedia.org/wiki/Victoria_Gap)".